Sausage and Lentils with Fried Sage

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Lentils are probably high in carbs for a traditional low-carb diet plan but this recipe has a lot of sausage and not too many lentils; check the nutritional information.
+Lentils are usually high in carbs for a traditional low-carb diet plan, but this recipe has a lot of sausage and not too many lentils so a moderate serving only has ten net carbs.
 Sausage and Lentils with Fried Sage is suitable for the original South Beach Diet, but it’s important to use lower-fat turkey Italian sausage if you’re making this for South Beach.
-Legumes like lentils are allowed for any phase of South Beach, but portion size is limited to 1/3 to 1/2 cup for phase one.

 Find More Recipes Like This One: